Complete Guide to Handling Japanese in Python: From Character Encoding to Morphological Analysis

 json.dump(data, file, ensure_ascii=False, indent=4)

-Working with Databases
+Integration with Databases

-Storing and Retrieving Japanese Data with SQLite
+Saving and Retrieving Japanese Data Using SQLite

 import sqlite3

-## Connect to the database
+## Connect to database

 conn = sqlite3.connect("example.db")